confluentinc/kafka-rest/docs/monitoring.rst

 stats using additional pluggable stats reporters using the ``metrics.reporters`` configuration option.

-The easiest way to view the available metrics is it use jconsole to browse JMX MBeans.
+The easiest way to view the available metrics is to use jconsole to browse JMX MBeans.
 In addition to the metrics specific to the REST proxy listed below, you can also view and monitor the metrics for the underlying producers and consumers.

 The REST proxy has two types of metrics.
-Global metrics have one instance and help you monitor the overall health of the service.
-Per-endpoint metrics have one instance for each API endpoint request method, prefixed by a name for the endpoint (e.g. ``brokers.list``).
+Global metrics help you monitor the overall health of the service.
+Per-endpoint metrics monitor each API endpoint request method and are prefixed by a name of the endpoint (e.g. ``brokers.list``).
 These help you understand how the proxy is being used and track down specific performance problems.

 Global Metrics